yesean/dotfiles/README.md

 Each directory contains config files for its namesake program (e.g. vim, zsh, polybar, etc) and mirrors the home directory (necessary for stow).
 The [install script](https://github.com/seanye24/dotfiles/blob/main/install.sh)
-will use stow to create symlinks in your config directory and point them toward files in the dotfiles repo.
+uses stow to create symlinks in your config directories and point them toward files in the dotfiles repo.
 The install script will also detect the OS (macOS or Linux) and only install the relevant dotfiles.